 "I am building on what has been done already.
-The work was begun by Professor Johnston, and others in his research team have made a lot of progress, so there is now significant commercial interest in our product within New Zealand and internationally.
+The work was begun by Professor Jim Johnston, and others in his research team, and so far we have made a lot of progress, so there is now significant commercial interest in our product within New Zealand and internationally.
 The next step is to understand some aspects of the chemistry in detail, optimise the process, and make our premium goldwool product more efficiently and inexpensively, she says.

 Back at the University of Applied Sciences in Nuremberg, Andrea first heard about the nanomaterials research when she attended a talk by Jim Johnston.
 Links between Victoria and Nuremberg universities were well established and several other students had already come from Germany to study here.
 She was keen to travel and was able to take up the six month internship at the end of her four-year programme of study.